WoundedPixels/learning-modern-javascript-book/chapter1.md

 Much of a developers life is spend building more and more complicated data from primitive chunks.
 The next few sections cover how data can be assigned and combined.

 ## Holding Data (Short Version)
-First, the simple version to get us started.
-There is a longer section on this topic at the end of the chapter.

 Data is assigned using the const keyword:
 ```JavaScript
 const firstName = 'fred';